servummagnum/Sword-and-collar-slave-trader/README.md

 If there is ever a case where something like c[17] shows up, or the text turns black, let me know and I'll fix it

 If you see something like [Yuno] at the end of a line, and no name box, please let me know, this is an error caused by the word wrap script

+Since i've taken several breaks while translating this, Some names may be translated inconsistencly, please point such instances out to me so I can fix them